|

 Mace Model Checker

 Mace is a language that simplifies the development of distributed systems by allowing developers to specify their system as a event-driven state machine.
 One of the compelling tools in the Mace package is the model checker, which is capable of detecting safety and liveness violations in the logic of Mace programs.
-I recently extended the Mace model checker to run in parallel on large clusters and supercomputers.
+I helped to extend the Mace model checker to run in parallel on large clusters and supercomputers.

 Disruption Tolerant Networking (DTN)